 Theorem 2.5.
-Suppose we call $scan(D, \beta)$ for one D from each isomorphism class of irreducible diagram in C that has at most β blocks.
-Then the output will consist of one diagram from each isomorphism class in C with exactly β blocks.
+Suppose we call scan(D, β) for one D from each isomorphism class of irreducible diagram in \mathscr{C} that has at most β blocks.
+Then the output will consist of one diagram from each isomorphism class in \mathscr{C} with exactly β blocks.

 Proof.
-The theorem is a special case of one in [18], and the reader is referred to that paper for a strictly formal proof.
+The theorem is a special case of one in ref.
+18, and the reader is referred to that paper for a strictly formal proof.
 Here we will give a slightly less formal sketch.

-Let us say that a diagram D is accepted by the algorithm if a call $scan(D, \beta)$ occurs.
-We will first prove that at least one member of each isomorphism class of diagram in C with at most β blocks is accepted.
+Let us say that a diagram D is accepted by the algorithm if a call scan(D, β) occurs.
+We will first prove that at least one member of each isomorphism class of diagram in \mathscr{C} with at most β blocks is accepted.
 Then we will prove that at most one member of each isomorphism class is accepted.
 These two facts together will obviously imply the truth of the theorem.

-Suppose that the first assertion is false: there is an isomorphism class in \mathcal{C} , with at most β blocks, that is never accepted.
+Suppose that the first assertion is false: there is an isomorphism class in \mathscr{C} , with at most β blocks, that is never accepted.
 Let D be a member of such a missing isomorphism class which has the least number of blocks.
 D cannot be irreducible, since all irreducible diagrams are accepted explicitly.
 Thus, we can choose $e \in m(D)$ and consider D - e.
-Since $D - e \in \mathcal{C}$ and D - e has fewer blocks than D, at least one isomorph D' of D - e is accepted.
+Since $D - e \in \mathscr{C}$ and D - e has fewer blocks than D, at least one isomorph D' of D - e is accepted.

 The isomorphism from D - e to D' maps $V(D) \cap e$ onto some subset of V(D').
 Let e' be a set of atoms consisting of that subset plus enough new atoms to make e' the same size as e.
 The for loop considers some extension D' + e'' equivalent to D' + e', since it considers all equivalence classes of extensions.
-Moreover, since $e \in m(D)$ we can infer that $e' \in m(D'+e')$ and consequently that $e'' \in m(D' + e'')$.
-This means that the algorithm will perform the call
+Moreover, since $e \in m(D)$ we can infer that $e' \in m(D' + e')$ and consequently that $e'' \in m(D' + e'')$.
+This means that the algorithm will perform the call $scan(D' + e'', \beta)$, which is a contradiction, as D' + e'' is isomorphic to D and the isomorphism class of D was supposed to be not accepted at all.
+This proves that all isomorphism classes are accepted at least once.